PlaycademyPlaycademy

 • Module-based: Student completes a module, quiz, or chapter

-The platform tracks cumulative mastery and calculates completion automatically based on your mastery configuration.
+The platform tracks mastery and calculates completion automatically based on your mastery configuration.

 Required Fields